eshwarreddy1/guviexam/README.md

 This video provides an explanation for my project, and you can access it via the following URL: https://clipchamp.com/watch/Zo8PD56WPtd.
-In this project, I have successfully hosted my database on localhost by php.
+In this project, I have successfully hosted my database on localhost using phpadmin.